kai-harvey/cloudmason/README.md

 1. **Prereqs**
       1. Open an AWS account
       2. Download and set up the AWS CLI (or just set your AWS credentials with enviroment variables)
-      3. Buy a domain to deploy apps to
+      3. Ensure you have a domain to deploy apps to
       4. Make sure you have nodejs version 18+ installed
       5. Install the cloudmason CLI
             - `npm install -g cloudmason`